SEIU/bitdrop/docs/API.md

 If the `fileId` exists, return a 200 status code with a JSON number as a response.
 Specifically, this will always be a natural number.
-By convention, we expect chunks to be 6,990,528 bytes, since the frontend by default breaks binary files into 5 MiB chunks, then Base64 encodes them.
+By convention, we expect chunks to be approximately 7 MB, since the frontend by default breaks binary files into 5 MiB chunks, then Base64 encodes them.
 However, the backend imposes no such constraint, and a frontend may choose to send chunks of any size, encoded as text in any manner.
 The final chunk will, of course,